 \subsection{Other applications}

-The field of \emph{coding theory}~\cite{GRS2023} deals with developing \emph{error-correcting codes} -- ways of adding (minimal) redundancy to data such that even if parts of it get corrupted during transmission, one can recover the original information.
-Reed-Solomon codes are particularly ubiquitous and also `optimal', in a sense.
+The field of \emph{coding theory}~\cite{GRS2023} deals with developing \emph{error-correcting codes} --- ways of adding (minimal) redundancy to data such that even if parts of it get corrupted during transmission, one can recover the original information.
+Reed--Solomon codes are particularly ubiquitous and also `optimal', in a sense.
 They treat the original message as a univariate polynomial and the encoding is the evaluation of this polynomial at various points over some finite field.
 When the number of errors is too large, we cannot decode a corrupted message uniquely, but we can produce a small list of potential decodings (also known as \emph{list decoding}).
-The list decoding algorithm of Sudan~\cite{Sud1997} and the later improvement by Guruswami and Sudan~\cite{GS1999} crucially use polynomial factorization.
+The list decoding algorithm of Sudan~\cite{Sud1997} and the later improvement by Guruswami and Sudan~\cite{GS1999} crucially use polynomial factorisation.
 We point the reader to the survey of Forbes and Shpilka~\cite[Section 3.1]{FS2015} for more details.

 The problem of learning algebraic circuits is called \emph{reconstruction}~\cite[Chapter 5]{SY2010}.
-We are given black box access to a polynomial computed by a circuit $C$ from some nice family of circuits $\mathcal{C}$, and we need to `learn' an arithmetic circuit computing the same polynomial as $C$.
-Efficient polynomial factorization plays an important role in many reconstruction algorithms~\cite{KS2009,Sin2016,Sin2022,SS2025}.
-Polynomial factorization is also helpful in algebraic property testing~\cite{AS2003} and the construction of pseudorandom generators for low-degree polynomials~\cite{Bog2005,DGV2024}.
+We are given black-box access to a polynomial computed by a circuit $C$ from some nice family of circuits $\mathcal{C}$, and we need to `learn' an arithmetic circuit computing the same polynomial as $C$.
+Efficient polynomial factorisation plays an important role in many reconstruction algorithms~\cite{KS2009,Sin2016,Sin2022,SS2025}.
+Polynomial factorisation is also helpful in algebraic property testing~\cite{AS2003} and the construction of pseudorandom generators for low-degree polynomials~\cite{Bog2005,DGV2024}.